 AliExpress dropshipping has gotten a lot of publicity in recent years, with established businesses sharing their success stories about how it helped them grow.
 It’s been touted as a magical ecommerce site that lets anyone open a dropshipping store at no cost.

-While that’s partially true, not everything about AliExpress is amazing.
+While that’s partially true, not everything about dropshipping with AliExpress is amazing.
 It has pros and cons.

-In this post, we’re going to tell you exactly how to dropship on AliExpress, step by step.
+In this post, we’re going to tell you exactly how to dropship on AliExpress from the ground up, step by step, with little to no money.
 We’ll also run you through the good and bad of the dropship model so there are no surprises.

 Let’s get started!

 Started in 1999, the company was a result of Ma not being able to find Chinese products online easily.
 The resulting platform enables Western buyers to connect with Chinese and Asian sellers and has revolutionized ecommerce around the globe.

 Alibaba, the original site, is built for wholesale purchases.
 Sellers usually have minimum bulk order requirements.
 You can directly connect with Chinese manufacturers to place orders, and payment is usually via bank transfer.